BestTimesToVisit.com Logo

 packing

-Pack comfortable walking shoes – you'll be doing a lot of walking!
-Layers are essential as the weather can be unpredictable.
-A light rain jacket is a good idea, even in summer.
+Pack comfortable walking shoes, as you'll be doing a lot of exploring on foot.
+Layers are essential, as the weather can be unpredictable.
+A light rain jacket is a good idea, even during summer.
 Don't forget sunscreen and insect repellent.

 Weather Details